Pilot (The Drew Carey Show): Plot

-The episode opens with Drew (Drew Carey) and his friends Lewis Kiniski (Ryan Stiles) and Oswald Lee Harvey (Diedrich Bader) in their local bar, the Warsaw Tavern, discussing Brad Pitt.
-The following day, Drew's best friend Kate O'Brien (Christa Miller) tells him that she has broken up with her boyfriend, who then fired her from her job as a receptionist at his body shop.
+The episode opens with Drew and his friends Lewis Kiniski and Oswald Lee Harvey in their local bar, the Warsaw Tavern, discussing Brad Pitt.
+The following day, Drew's best friend Kate O'Brien tells him that she has broken up with her boyfriend, who then fired her from her job as a receptionist at his body shop.
 Desperate for a job, Kate asks Drew to hire her at the Winfred-Louder department store where he is the assistant director of personnel.
 Drew insists that he cannot hire his friends.
-At Winfred-Louder, Drew's boss Mr. Bell (Kevin Pollak) asks him to hire someone for a position at the cosmetics counter.
-While conducting interviews, Drew meets Mimi Bobeck (Kathy Kinney), a hostile woman who wears too much eye shadow.
+At Winfred-Louder, Drew's boss Mr. Bell asks him to hire someone for a position at the cosmetics counter.
+While conducting interviews, Drew meets Mimi Bobeck, a hostile woman who wears too much eye shadow.
 Drew tries to be polite, but Mimi soon realizes he is not going to give her the job and accuses Drew of being sexist.
 Mimi complains to Mr. Bell about Drew, getting him into trouble.

 Later at the Warsaw Tavern, Drew is hanging out with his friends when Mimi walks in and confronts him.
 Drew talks to her honestly about why she did not get the job, telling her that her attitude is the problem and she has to deal with the fact that her looks might stop her from getting some jobs.
 Mimi does not like Drew's advice and leaves the bar.
-Needing to fill the cosmetics position quickly, Drew believes he has found an ideal candidate in Natalie (Natasha Silver) until Kate turns up to apply for the job.
+Needing to fill the cosmetics position quickly, Drew believes he has found an ideal candidate in Natalie until Kate turns up to apply for the job.
 Drew admits that he is worried that Kate will hate him if he has to fire her.
 However, Mr. Bell insists Drew hire Kate, having seen her in the lobby and Drew agrees.
 Kate later comes to Drew's house to ask him, Lewis and Oswald, which perfume samples to promote.
 The episode ends with Drew playing pool in his garden in the rain, while the others watch through the window.